You can use Natural Cycles even if you have an irregular sleeping schedule; the key is to find what works best for you!

-We recommend that you try and measure five times a week to give the app a lot of data to use and that you measure around the same time after the same amount of sleep - at least four consecutive hours of sleep.
+We recommend that you try to measure five times a week to give the algorithm plenty of data to use and that you measure around the same time after the same amount of sleep.
 You can measure within a ±2 hour window from when you usually wake up and measure.

-A tip is to always set the alarm at the same time, i.e. at 07.00am and then fall back asleep if needed.
-If you find it difficult to find a regularity in when to measure, try to map out your sleeping schedule and find a good measuring-time that fits you even if this means lesser inputs a week.
+A tip is to always set the alarm at the same time, i.e., at 07.00 am and then fall back asleep if needed.
+If you find it challenging to find a regularity in when to measure, try to map out your sleeping schedule and find a good measuring time that fits you even if this means not adding five measurements a week.

-It all comes down to finding what works best for you, it’s better to measure and tap "deviating temperature" than to not measure at all.
-After each cycle, you can take a look at your graph to see if any temperatures fluctuate and tap "deviating temperature" for those days.
+It all comes down to finding what works best for you.
+It is best to measure and enter it as an "excluded temperature" than to not measure at all to maintain the habit of measuring.
+After each cycle, you can take a look at your graph to see if any temperature fluctuated and enter it as a "Exclude temperature" for those days.

-If you're for instance changing time zone or changing from working day to night shift, then you should mark the temperature as deviating the first morning so your body has a chance to get used to the new schedule first.
+If you're, for instance, changing time zones or changing from working day to a night shift, then you should enter your temperature as an "excluded temperature" the first morning, so your body has a chance to get used to the new schedule first.